C3BI-pasteur-fr/python-solutions-1/source/Dive_into_Functions.rst

 Exercice
 --------

-Use the code of the exetrcise 4.5.7 on the kmer.
+Use the code of the exercise 4.5.7 on the kmer.
-Make a function which compute all kmer of a given lenght in a sequence.
+Make a function which compute all kmer of a given length in a sequence.

 .. literalinclude:: _static/code/kmer.py
    :linenos: